miles-grant-ibigroup/mastarm/README.md

 Options:

+-c, --config <path>                     Path to configuration files. (default: path.join(process.cwd() + '/configurations/default'))
+-e, --env <environment>                 Environment to use.
-  -h, --help                              output usage information -u, --update-snapshots                  Force update of snapshots.
+-u, --update-snapshots                  Force update of snapshots.
 USE WITH CAUTION.
+--coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from --customConfigFile <path>               Override the Jest config with the values found in a file path relative to the current working directory
+--force-exit                            Force Jest to exit after all tests have completed running.
-  --coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from --jest-cli-args <args>                  Extra arguments to pass directly to the Jest Cli.
-Make sure to encapsulate all extra arguments in quote
+--jest-cli-args <args>                  Extra arguments to pass directly to the Jest Cli.
+Make sure to encapsulate all extra arguments in quotes
-  --no-cache                              Run Jest without cache (defaults to using cache) --run-in-band                           Run all tests serially in the current process --setup-files <paths>                   Setup files to run before each test --test-environment <env>                Jest test environment to use (Jest default is jsdom) --test-path-ignore-patterns <patterns>  File patterns to ignore when scanning for test files
+--no-cache                              Run Jest without cache (defaults to using cache) --run-in-band                           Run all tests serially in the current process --setup-files <paths>                   Setup files to run before each test --test-environment <env>                Jest test environment to use (Jest default is jsdom) --test-path-ignore-patterns <patterns>  File patterns to ignore when scanning for test files -h, --help                              output usage information

 ```